HonzaDajc/safe-react/readme.md

 ### Prerequisites

-What things you need to install globally:
+What you need to install globally:

 ```
 yarn global add truffle ganache-cli
 ```

-We use [yarn](https://yarnpkg.com) in our infrastacture, so we decided to go with yarn in the README
+We use [yarn](https://yarnpkg.com) in our infrastructure, so we decided to go with yarn in the README

 ### Installing and running

-A step by step series of examples that tell you have to get a development env running

 Install dependencies for the project:
 ```
 yarn install
 ```

-For using the Rinkeby services:
+To use the Rinkeby services:
 ```
 yarn start
 ```

-If you prefer using Mainnet ones:
+If you prefer using the Mainnet ones:
 ```
 yarn start-mainnet
 ```